Texas Multifamily Cross-Metro Comparison

 Direct Answer

-The right metro call depends on what kind of multifamily risk you want:
+The right metro call depends on what kind of apartment risk the investor wants:

-- Choose [[San Antonio]] if you want the cleanest affordability-and-anchor demand floor with the smallest market and lowest ceiling.
+- choose [[San Antonio]] for the cleanest affordability-and-anchor demand floor with the smallest market and lowest ceiling

 So the deeper answer is not "Texas apartments will recover."
-It is that each major Texas metro offers a different point on the curve between current yield, supply-reset upside, and demand-floor durability.
+It is that each major Texas metro sits at a different point on the curve between current yield, supply-reset upside, and demand-floor durability.

 What This Page Is Best For